mixflame/orangebox/README.md

 Simply call:

 ```
-OrangeBox.showMsg("Description", {"Button Name": callback, "Button #2": callback2}, {noClose: false});
+OrangeBox.showMsg({msg: "Description", buttons: {"Button Name": callback, "Button #2": callback2}, noClose: false});
 ```

 It will insert itself into the dom and display itself with this call.
+The noClose option allows enabling or disabling the X button on the message box.

 To hide all messageboxes